wrightmicahc/CBIP/README.md

 +no_defs +ellps=GRS80 +towgs84=0,0,0
 ```

 The existing fuelbed and treatment residue data are then appended to the spatial attribute data using FCCS and updated GNN FCID identifiers.
 The post-treatment fuelbed is then created by adding the treatment residue to the exisiting fuelbed using proportions assigned for each scenario.
-Burns are then simulated for each fuelbed at 25-year increments over a 100-year period for a total of five model runs in each wildfire scenario and six in the RX treatment scenarios.
+Residues are added as piled fuels or scattered fuels by fuel size class, accounting for decau.
+Burns are simulated on the updated fuelbeds at 25-year increments over a 100-year period for a total of five model runs in each wildfire scenario and six in the RX treatment scenarios.
 Both the emissions and residual fuels (treatment residue only) are saved following each simulation.
 Wildfire simulations assume that no previous wildfire has occurred.
 For scenarios that include an RX burn, the RX burn occurs at year 0, and all subsequent burns are modeled as wildfires that occur on 25-year timesteps from 0-100 years after the treatment.
 With the exception of the wildfire immediately following the RX treatment, these follow-up wildfires are simulated using the remaining treatment residue that has been added to a "recovered" fuelbed.
 Treatment residues are updated to reflect mass loss from decay prior to burning for all cases.

 To estimate emissions, all consumed mass is multiplied by phase-specific (flaming, smoldering, and residual) FEPs emissons factors, which are taken from the [Bluesky modeling framework](https://github.com/pnwairfire/eflookup/blob/master/eflookup/fepsef.py).
 Char production is also modeled.
 All mass converted to char is assumed to come from unconsumed fuel.
 The model output is then split into seperate data.tables containing residual fuels and emissions estimates and is saved as .rds files.